-Streptococcus pneumoniae (pneumococci) are a part of the normal nasopharyngeal and oropharyngeal flora.
-It is an important etiological agent of upper and lower respiratory tract infections (URTI and LRTI) , bacteremia and septicemia.
+Streptococcus pneumoniae (pneumococci) is a part of the normal nasopharyngeal and oropharyngeal flora.
+It is an important etiological agent of upper and lower respiratory tract infections (URTI and LRTI), bacteremia and septicemia.
 Streptococcus pneumoniae is also associated with otitis media, sinusitis, meningitis and endocarditis.

 Pneumococci are Gram positive lancet shaped diplococci (intracellularly or extracellularly), non-motile, and encapsulated.
 They occur in pairs with the broader end opposed, hence called Gram positive diplococci.
 S. pneumoniae is a fastidious bacterium, which grows best at at 35-37°C with ~5% CO2 (or in a candle-jar).

 Laboratory diagnosis of Streptococcus pneumoniae infection is based on finding characteristics shape of the organism in the sputum, characteristic colony morphology, biochemical reactions, susceptibility to certain diagnostic discs and latex agglutination test.

 Culture and identification during suspected Streptococcus pneumoniae infection

 Microscopy and Staining

 - Perform Gram staining of the sample (sputum/CSF)

 - Gram staining shows Gram positive lanceolate shaped diplococci